gibsonekezie/thedarknativer.github.io/README.md

 #### Now
-- Interested in DevOps, Cloud engineering and Cyber Security;
+- Interested in DevOps, Cloud engineering and Cyber Security
 - Looking for contributing to golang based and cloud native open source projects

 #### Bio